saltkid/tbg/docs/run_command_usage.md

 ```

 The `--alignment`, `--opacity`, and `--stretch` flags will override the values
-in `.tbg.yml`.
+in the config.
 This means instead of `path/to/dir1`'s images having the default
 alignment `center`, default stretch `uniformToFill`, and default opacity `1.0`, the
 images instead use the values specified by the flags (`right`, `none`, `0.35`)